frankaging/awesome-ai-research-intern-list/README.md

-# List of AI Internships
+# List of Internships in Top AI Industry Labs

 **Feel free to make PRs about opportunities you find!** Let's make things just a little easier together.

-This is a live collection of AI-related summer internships and part-time student researcher positions.
+This is a live collection of AI-related summer internships and part-time student researcher positions in **top** industry labs.
 This is maintained actively, and up-to-date for each year.
 Since my main research interest is NLP, my collection could be a little biased.
 I will try my best to collect other ones as well.

 ## Table of Contents
 - [Frequent Application Materials](#materials)